output

 Accessibility Notes

-• Use for attribute: Associates output with related input(s)
+• Use for attribute: Associates output with related input(s) for assistive technology

-• Add aria-live: Use polite for updates that should be announced
+• Add aria-live: Use polite for updates that should be announced (output has implicit live region semantics, but explicit is clearer)

-• Link with aria-describedby: Connect inputs to their validation outputs
+• Link with aria-describedby: Connect inputs to their validation outputs so screen readers announce the message when the input is focused

 • Don't use for static content: Output is for dynamic/calculated values